protoblock/protoblock.github.io/test.md

 **Come back after each game to see how many coins you earned.
 Projections are open through week 16 and startup again after 53-man-rosters for 2019 Week 1 projections.**

-#### Rules
-1. Each PPR point scored in the NFL from Week 1 to Week 16 generate 100 Fantasybit
+**Rule #1** Each PPR point scored in the NFL from Week 1 to Week 16 generate 100 Fantasybit

-    **1 Fantasy Point = 100 Fantasybit**
+>1 Fantasy Point = 100 Fantasybit**

-2. All Fantasybit are split among users with qualifying accurate projections.
+**Rule #2**  All Fantasybit are split among users with qualifying accurate projections.
 The more accurate your projection the more Fantasybit awarded.

 **Fantasybit - The PPR Coin - Is a token of fantasy football Skill!**